 I am currently Director of the Centre for Contemporary East Asian Cultural Studies (CEACS).
 I am also a member of the Centre for Critical Theory (CCT), Institute for Screen Industry Research (ISIR) and Asia Research Institute at Nottingham.
 I am also a Research Associate of Centre for Chinese Visual Arts, Birmingham School of Art.

-I am currently also Director of Admissions for the Department of Cultural, Media and Visual Studies and Admissions Tutor for the BA International Media and Communications Studies courses.
+I am currently Director of Research for the Department of Cultural, Media and Visual Studies.

-I serve on the editorial boards of British Journal of Chinese Studies ,Chinese Independent Cinema Observer and Journal of Contemporary Chinese Art and Political Cinemas (Edinburgh University Press).
+I serve on the editorial boards of British Journal of Chinese Studies ,Chinese Independent Cinema Observer, Contemporary East Asian Visual Cultures, Societies and Politics (Springer) and Journal of Contemporary Chinese Art and Political Cinemas (Edinburgh University Press).
 I write and edit a column, Queer Lens, for the Chinese Independent Film Archive website.
 I co-edit the Bloomsbury book series on Queering China: Transnational Genders and Sexualities.

 I am on the international advisory boards of ALMS2019, China Academic Network on Gender, China Rainbow Media Awards, Queer Asia, Refeng Xueshu: A Journal of Contemporary Cultural Studies and Translation for Change.
 I serve on the jury of the Cambridge Waterprite Student film Festival, Shanghai Queer Film Festival, and the Beijing Film Academy Focus Student Film Festival.